Rutherford B. Hayes: Civil service reform

 Hayes took office determined to reform the system of civil service appointments, which had been based on the spoils system since Andrew Jackson's presidency.
 (Note: Hayes's predecessor, President Ulysses S. Grant, appointed the first Civil Service Commission in 1871, but it dissolved in 1874.)
 Instead of giving federal jobs to political supporters, Hayes wished to award them by merit according to an examination that all applicants would take.
-Hayes's call for reform immediately brought him into conflict with the Stalwart, or pro-spoils, branch of the Republican party.
+His call for reform immediately brought him into conflict with the Stalwart, or pro-spoils, branch of the Republican party.
 Senators of both parties were accustomed to being consulted about political appointments and turned against Hayes.
 Foremost among his enemies was New York Senator Roscoe Conkling, who fought Hayes's reform efforts at every turn.

 To show his commitment to reform, Hayes appointed one of the best-known advocates of reform at the time, Carl Schurz, to be Secretary of the Interior and asked Schurz and Secretary of State William M. Evarts to lead a special cabinet committee charged with drawing up new rules for federal appointments.
 Treasury Secretary John Sherman ordered John Jay to investigate the New York Custom House, which was stacked with Conkling's spoilsmen.
 Jay's report suggested that the New York Custom House was so overstaffed with political appointees that 20% of the employees were expendable.